 - Depending on your booking, you may not be permitted to roam which may restrict the number of people you reach.

 - If you need to cancel or postpone the activation, there may be a high cost involved depending on the cancellation policy you agreed on.

 - The site booking is for certain day/s and times and this cannot be altered once booked, pending the venue’s cancellation policy.

-- You usually have strict times where you can/cannot access the site for bump in/bump out.
+- You usually have strict times when you can/cannot access the site for a bump in/bump out.

 - You must adhere to the Council’s or landlord’s guidelines at all times.
 This may affect how you activate, where you stand, where you set up, what you give out and how much you give out.